aleshaleksey/fansys23/12-equipment-economy.md

 **Dogs**: Dogs are predatory canines that come in many shapes and sizes.
 They are typically loyal and easily trainable.
 Together with their keen senses, endurance and lupine instincts, they are invaluable to humanoids, be it for hunting, guard duties, or companionship.
 Dogs are omnivores with a preference for meat and can weight between 10-200lb.

 **Horses**: Horses are hoofed ruminants, prized for their speed, strength and endurance.
-They are used for mounts and to tow vehicles.
+They are used as mounts and to tow vehicles.

 - A riding horse (use ["light horse"](monsters-npcs/beasts-and-plants.md#horse-light-level-2)) weighs between 500-1500lb and is trained to carry a rider or pulling a vehicle, but is not combat trained.
 - A draught horse weighs between 1500-2500lb and is trained for pulling a vehicle, but not riding or combat.
 Use ["heavy horse"](monsters-npcs/beasts-and-plants.md#horse-heavy-level-3).